vanavreddy/Parallel_Compute_Engine/README.md

     # Follow the prompts.
 When asked "Do you wish to update your shell profile
     to automatically initialize conda?"
 Choose "yes".

+    # For ARM architecture, download the installer from <a href=https://repo.anaconda.com/archive/Anaconda3-2024.06-1-Linux-aarch64.sh>here</a>.
    ```

 Once setup is done, please ensure that your conda config contains the following: